2020 Best Oktoberfest Beer Tents:

 Table Reservations: Reservation requests can be submitted starting February 1st by mail email or fax or starting March 1st.
 They take reservations in groups of 8 & 10 people.
 Open Seats: They also keep 1500 unreserved seats open on Weekdays and 3000 on Weekends for first come first serve seating.
 Online: HERE.
 Fax & Phone: +49 (0) 89/2318-1244.
 Email: [email protected] Time Slot Chart: HERE.
 Schützen Tent Website: HERE.

-5. Käfer’s Oktoberfest Tavern (Wiesnschänke):
+4. Käfer’s Oktoberfest Tavern (Wiesnschänke):

-Total Capacity: 3,600 (1164 inside plus 500 in a outdoor covered area and 1900 the outdoor beer garden).
+Total Capacity: 3,264 (1164 inside plus 2100 in an outdoor covered area and 1900 the outdoor beer garden).

 Table Reservations: Can book starting on April 1st; Prices and times posted in March.
 Online: HERE.
 Fax: +49 (0) 89/4168 880.
 Email: [email protected] Time Slot Chart: HERE.
 Kafer’s Tent Website: HERE.

-6. Oxen Tent (Ochsenbraterei):
+8. Oxen Tent (Ochsenbraterei):